borttappat/dotfiles/tools/nmapper/README.md

 ```
 Simple python script to run nmap scans.
 run the scan with ``sudo`` or as ``root`` to use the OS detection scan
+Developed using Nix, shell.nix is the only tested and verified way of running the script.

+See requirements.txt

 ## Functionality